tenpy/tenpy_toycodes/README.md

 In the second part, we will use the [TeNPy](https://github.com/tenpy/tenpy) library to setup more advanced calculations in the folder `tenpy`.

+**DISCLAIMER**: the toycodes and examples used are not optimized, and we only use very small bond dimensions here.
+For state-of-the-art MPS calculations (especially for cylinders towards 2D), `chi` should be significantly larger, often on the order of several 1000s.

 ## Some References

 - [White, PRL 69, 2863 (1992)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.69.2863), the original DMRG paper!